 My excitement deflated, replaced with confusion as I stopped dead in my tracks (haha).
+I felt a strange sensation in my chest, an obscure welling of emotion that I could not identify.
 As if a fuse had burned out in my head, I stood there frozen in time with the smile I had returned to my teacher etched on my face.
 I spent this intermission on the cusps of the closest thing that a 4-year-old could get to reflection.
 All non-essential systems needed to be shut down to maximize the mental capacity I needed to interpret how I was feeling.
 Feelings so complex that even today I am unable to easily summarize them in just a word.
 I didn’t know how to process, let alone react to what had just transpired.

 Despite her delivery being given with the sweetest of smiles I heard the fraudulence in her voice.
 Her ladling of sweet syrupy condescension would be something I recognize years later.
 But I was aware that something about that interaction wasn’t right.
 There was something hostile and offensive about it.

 I knew that she had been making a distinction between the two characters, but I was bewildering as to why.
 I knew they were different.
 My words demonstrated that.
 All I had been trying to do was highlight The Little Engine’s and Thomas’ similarity.
 I had done nothing wrong.
 Yet she had implied I should feel mistaken, and maybe even ashamed for innocently comparing the two.